How to build a successful upskilling strategy

 While the rise in automation and AI isn’t going to push employees out of the job market as some people once feared, The World Economic Forum predicts that it will create as many as 133 million new roles.
 Although that’s good news, these jobs are going to come with new sets of required knowledge—which is where the increased need for upskilling comes into play.

-5 steps HR leaders can take to enhance their upskilling initiatives
+5 steps for HR leaders to develop an upskilling strategy

 Now that workforce capabilities are on everyone’s radars, the race to embrace skills-based strategies is on.
-There are a few best practices that HR leaders should keep in mind to maximize the impact of their upskilling initiatives.
+If you’re looking to launch a top-performing upskilling strategy, here are some tips to get started:

 #3.
 Incorporate a mentoring component